-The FY 2024-25 proposed budget totals \$474.4 million and increases the budget by 4.2 percent over the FY 2023-24 total of \$455.1 million.
-The proposed budget adds \$18.3 million above baseline in additional funding and 19 new positions to support critical priorities and advance various organizational goals identified in Covered California's strategic plan.
-The FY 2024-25 proposed budget requests:
+The FY 2024-25 approved budget totals \$474.4 million and increases the budget by 4.2 percent over the FY 2023-24 total of \$455.1 million.
+The approved budget adds \$18.3 million above baseline in additional funding and 19 new positions to support critical priorities and

-- 1. \$4.6 million to fund four initiatives to strengthen Covered California's marketing and outreach efforts, making them more direct, focused, and targeted. - 2. \$1.2 million for three initiatives to gather more useful and actionable information regarding the consumer experience and apply lessons towards enrollment system redesign and enhancement. - 3. \$4.7 million to ensure that Covered California's investments in technology drive greater productivity, efficiency, and innovation. - 4. \$1.7 million for one initiative to strengthen information security. - 5. \$896,000 for three initiatives focused on health care quality improvement incentives, and health care quality monitoring and reporting activities. - 6. \$5.2 million to fund a new or renewed contract for contracted customer support services. - 7. \$105,628 to restore a position in the Equal Employment Opportunity Office that had been previously transferred to another division to meet another urgent need.
+- 1. \$4.6 million to fund four initiatives to strengthen Covered California's marketing and outreach efforts, making them more direct, focused, and targeted. - 2. \$1.2 million for three initiatives to gather more useful and actionable information regarding the consumer experience and apply lessons towards enrollment system redesign and enhancement. - 3. \$4.7 million to ensure that Covered California's investments in technology drive greater productivity, efficiency, and innovation. - 4. \$1.7 million for one initiative to strengthen information security. - 5. \$896,000 for three initiatives focused on health care quality-improvement incentives and health care quality monitoring and reporting activities. - 6. \$5.2 million to fund a new or renewed contract for contracted customer support services. - 7. \$105,628 to restore a position in the Equal Employment Opportunity Office that had been previously transferred to another division to meet another urgent need.